-Voiced by D.B.
+Voiced by: D.B.
 Sweeney

-The Avatar preceding Korra.
+The Avatar directly preceding Korra.
 It was by his hand that Fire Lord Ozai was defeated and the Hundred Year War ended.
 He founded the United Republic of Nations from the former Fire Nation colonies with its oldest and most ethnically-culturally mixed Fire Nation/Earth Kingdom ex-colony of Yu Dao becoming its capitol, in the hope that it could become a nation where people of the three remaining nations could live in peace, harmony, and prosperity.

 - Always Someone Better: Neither Tenzin nor Korra seem to believe they can live up to their father/predecessor's list of accomplishments.
 Tenzin realizes that he doesn't have the spiritual capabilities of his father like Jinora does.

 - Ascend to a Higher Plane of Existence: As with anyone who was an Avatar, upon his physical body passing on, his spiritual self becomes one with the Avatar Spirit and he may be called upon for counsel whenever his successor Korra needs it.